 - 5 romaine or butter lettuce slices

-- Food processor
+- food processor

-- In a medium size cooking skillet over medium-high heat, add 2 teaspoons olive oil, onions, and garlic.
-Saute until soft.
+In a medium size cooking skillet over medium-high heat, add 2 teaspoons olive oil, onions, and garlic.
+Sauté until soft.

-- Divide evenly into 5 lightly packed balls.
+Divide evenly into 5 lightly packed balls.
 Using clean hands, gently flatten the balls into patties approximately ¾ inch thick and 4 inches in diameter.

-- Add 1 tablespoon olive oil to the skillet and cook burgers over medium high heat for 5 minutes on each side, or until the internal temperature is 125 degrees (medium-rare) or 130 degrees (medium).
+Place burgers on a preheated grill and cook burgers over medium heat for approximately 5 minutes on each side, or until the internal temperature is 160°f or desired doneness.
+Serve with desired toppings.

-Sauteeing mushrooms before adding them to the ground meat enhances the flavor of the mushrooms, however, if you are short on time, it is not a necessary step.
+*Sautéing mushrooms before adding them to the ground meat enhances the flavor of the mushrooms, however, if you are short on time, it is not a necessary step.